What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 If this hire isn’t the leader to take you where you need to go, you might want to consider reserving some of that equity for a future sales leader.

-The best thing to do is to ask other founders in your network, your VCs, or even a recruiting company like Captivate Talent that knows equity offers from other startups we work with.
+The best thing to do is to ask other founders in your network, your VCs, or even a recruiting company like Captivate Talent that knows about equity offers from other startups we work with.

 The best hire you can make is one that can help you win deals now and build a scalable system for the future.